Einstein Type Systems on Complete Manifolds

 \section{Abstract}

-{In the present paper, we study the coupled Einstein Constraint Equations (ECE) on complete manifolds through the conformal method, focusing on non-compact manifolds with flexible asymptotics.
-In particular, we do not impose any specific model for infinity.
-First, we prove an existence criteria on compact manifolds with boundary which applies to more general systems and can be seen as a natural extension of known existence theory for the coupled ECE.
-Building on this, we prove an $L^p$ existence based on existence of appropriate barrier functions for a family of physically well-motivated coupled systems on complete manifolds.
-We prove existence results for these systems by building barrier functions in the bounded geometry case.
-We conclude by translating our result to the $H^s$ formulation, making contact with classic works.
-To this end, we prove several intermediary $L^2$ regularity results for the coupled systems in dimensions $n \le 12$ which fills certain gaps in current initial data analysis.}
+In this paper, we study the coupled Einstein constraint equations on complete manifolds through the conformal method, focusing on non-compact manifolds with flexible asymptotics.
+This is physically well-motivated by standard cosmological space-times with non-compact Cauchy hypersurfaces, which favour general bounded geometry manifolds rather than a specific model for infinity.
+First, we prove an existence criterion on complete manifolds with appropriate barrier functions for physically well-motivated coupled systems.
+Then, in the bounded geometry case, we build barrier functions and thus show existence.
+We also prove an existence result on compact manifolds with boundary for a wider family of coupled systems.